What New Furnace Efficiency Standards Mean for You in 2023

-Would you believe more than 50% of your home’s energy costs are associated to heating and cooling?
-This is why it’s so important to have an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
+This is the reason why it’s critical to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, calculates how effective your furnace is at changing natural gas into heat.
-An 80 AFUE rating means your furnace will expend about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and stimulate sustainability.
+In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save homeowners money and promote sustainability.

 This proposal is estimated to: